-The following day, a 36-year-old woman, Miss CJP, who was also staying in the hotel, checks out and boards a flight to North Carolina.
-Shortly after arriving home in the US, she begins to experience difficulty breathing, a flu-like fever and hallucinations.
+Four days later, a 22-year-old woman who was also staying in the hotel, checks out and boards a flight to Singapore.
+Shortly after arriving home, she begins to experience difficulty breathing, a flu-like fever and hallucinations.

 In 2018 Blast Theory were the first ever artists-in-residence at the World Health Organization in Geneva.
 A Cluster of 17 Cases is inspired by the stories like the 17 unsuspecting people who stayed on the 9th floor of the hotel on the night of Feb 21, 2003.
 These 17 people were subsequently identified as spreading the SARS virus to at least 546 people around the globe.